Your Complete Guide to the Federal Solar Tax Credit

 Must be installed at your US-based primary or secondary residence

-You may only claim the credit if you own the system; leased equipment does not count
+You may only claim the credit if you own the system; leased equipment or systems installed through a Power Purchase Agreement do not count

 Solar Tax Credit